 The use of telecommunications and information and communication technologies (ICTs) has been invaluable in fostering development and social and economic growth globally.
 However, despite all the benefits and uses these technologies offer, there are risks and threats to security.

-From personal finances to business operations, from national infrastructure to public and private services, all transactions are increasingly managed through information and communication networks, making them more vulnerable to some form of attack.
+From personal finances to business operations, from national critical infrastructure and essential services to private ones, all transactions are increasingly managed through information and communication networks, making them more vulnerable to some form of attack.

 In order to build trust in the use and application of telecommunications/ICTs for applications and content of all kinds, especially those having a major positive impact in economic and social areas where all players exert an effect on the protection of personal data, network security and the actual network user, close collaboration is required between national authorities, foreign authorities, industry, academia and users.